Benchmarking Time Series Foundation Models for Short-Term Household Electricity Load Forecasting: Method and Data

 As a baseline, we take the SeasonalAverage \cite{hyndman2018forecasting} with a seasonality of 24 as we observed a high autocorrelation in the data with lags of 24.
 The SeasonalAverage is calculated per time series with the Pandas library with an hourly average over the input size as forecasts for the horizon.
+Additionally, we report as baseline reference the Naive Forecast where the last observed value is the forecast for the complete forecast horizon.

 This study's primary objective is to assess the different approaches' general ability to adapt to new data.
 We vary the input size for all models to identify the influence of data context for pattern recognition.
 We also refrain from extensive hyperparameter tuning.
-We gathered over 2 million data points, which, in combination with compute-intensive TFS Transformer training, would require a substantial amount of compute resources for hyperparameter tuning.
-Thus, we use the default parameters of the models as proposed in their implementation.
+We gathered over 2 million training data points, which, in combination with compute-intensive TFS Transformer training, would require a substantial amount of compute resources for hyperparameter tuning.
+Thus, we use the default parameters of the models as proposed in their implementation, wich are usually determined as optimal for large datasets in the corresponding papers.

 A complete overview of the used models and hyperlinks to their implementation can be found in Table \ref{tab:model_architectures}.